turingschool/front-end-curriculum/projects/style-guide-challenges.md

 # Weekly Assignments

+Design, fonts, styles, and general structure is up to you.
+The final bar must be straightforward to maintain, user friendly, and easy to drop into a new codebase.

 ## Week One

 Design and build a reusable primary navigation bar.
 It must meet the following criteria: